Divine (performer): Personal life

-Divine identified as a gay man.
-During the 1980s, he had an extended relationship with a married man named Lee L'Ecuyer, who accompanied him almost everywhere that he went.
-They later separated, and Divine went on to have a brief affair with gay porn star Leo Ford, which was widely reported upon by the gay press.
-According to his manager Bernard Jay, Divine regularly engaged in sexual activities with young men that he would meet while on tour, sometimes becoming infatuated with them; in one case, he met a young man in Israel whom he wanted to bring back to the United States, but was prevented from doing so by Jay.
-This image of promiscuity was disputed by his friend Anne Cersosimo, who claimed that Divine never exhibited such behavior when on tour.
-Divine initially avoided informing the media about his sexuality, even when questioned by interviewers, and would sometimes hint that he was bisexual, but in the latter part of the 1980s changed this attitude and began being open about his homosexuality.
-Nonetheless, he avoided discussing gay rights, partially at the advice of his manager, realizing that it would have had a negative effect on his career.
+During the 1980s, Divine had an extended relationship with a married man named Lee L'Ecuyer, who accompanied him almost everywhere that he went.
+After they separated, Divine went on to have a brief affair with gay porn star Leo Ford, which was widely reported upon by the gay press.
+According to Jay, Divine regularly had sexual encounters with young men he met while touring, sometimes becoming infatuated with them; in one case, he met a young man in Israel whom he wanted to bring back to the United States, but was prevented from doing so by Jay.
+However, his friend Anne Cersosimo disputes these claims, asserting that Divine never exhibited any promiscuous behavior while touring.

-Divine's mother, Frances Milstead, remarked that while Divine "was blessed with many talents and abilities, he could be very moody and demanding".
-She noted that while he was "incredibly kind and generous", he always wanted to get things done the way that he wanted, and would "tune you out if you displeased him".
-She noted that in most interviews, he came across as "a very shy and private person".
-Divine's Dutch friends gave him two bulldogs in the early 1980s, on which he doted, naming them Beatrix and Claus after Queen Beatrix and her husband Prince Claus of the Netherlands.
-On numerous occasions he would have his photograph taken with them and sometimes use these images for record covers and posters.
-Divine suffered from problems with obesity from childhood, caused by his love of food, and in later life his hunger was increased by his daily use of marijuana, an addiction that he publicly admitted to.
-According to Bernard Jay, in Divine's final years, when his disco career was coming to an end and he was struggling to find acting jobs, he felt suicidal and threatened to kill himself on several occasions.

-As to his gender identity, lifelong friend and close collaborator John Waters said, “People [think] Divine — they always think wrong — was trans.
+As to Divine's gender identity, Waters said, "People [think] Divine – they always think wrong – was trans.
 Divine never dressed as a woman except when he was working.
 He had no desire to be a woman...
 He didn't want to pass as a woman; he wanted to pass as a monster.
 He was thought up to scare hippies.
 And that's what he wanted to do.
 He wanted to be Godzilla.
-Well, he wanted to be Elizabeth Taylor and Godzilla put together.”
+Well, he wanted to be Elizabeth Taylor and Godzilla put together."

+Divine's mother, Frances Milstead, remarked that while Divine "was blessed with many talents and abilities, he could be very moody and demanding".
+She noted that while he was "incredibly kind and generous", he always wanted to get things done the way that he wanted, and would "tune you out if you displeased him".
+She noted that in most interviews, he came across as "a very shy and private person".
+Divine's Dutch friends gave him two bulldogs in the early 1980s, on which he doted, naming them Beatrix and Claus after Queen Beatrix and her husband Prince Claus of the Netherlands.
+On numerous occasions he would have his photograph taken with them and sometimes use these images for record covers and posters.

+Divine experienced numerous struggles with both his mental and physical health.
+He suffered from obesity since his childhood, caused by his love of food, and in later life, his hunger was increased by his daily use of marijuana, an addiction he would discuss openly.
+According to Bernard Jay, he became suicidal in his later years when his disco career stagnated and acting opportunities became scant, and he threatened to kill himself on multiple occasions.